Sunday, December 14/27: Holy Forefathers of Christ

 In the name of the Father and of the Son and of the Holy Spirit.
 Amen.
 Beloved in the Lord, brothers and sisters in Christ, Today is Family Day.
 It is the day we recognize and remember the Holy Ancestors of God.
 What a wonderful expression— Ancestors of God.
 It may sound scandalous to some who believe only in a God outside of time who stands aloof and unconcerned with the affairs of humankind.
 But we Christians confess Emmanuel— the Word who became flesh and dwelt among us, whose earthly ancestors form today a spiritual choir inviting us mere mortals to a heavenly feast of faith.

 This morning’s Gospel makes clear what kind of people our Lord Emmanuel invites for his guests.
-The first round or make excuses of various kinds: tending to real estate, recent purchases of technology updates, and finally scoring a trophy wife to make all his friends jealous on Facebook.
+The first round of guests make excuses of various kinds: tending to real estate, recent purchases of technology updates, and finally scoring a trophy wife to make all his friends jealous on Facebook.
 Then the Lord sends his servants for an unexpected group in the second round: the poor, the maimed, the blind, and the lame.
 When even these do not fill the master’s hall, he sends his servants to the highways and hedges, the furthest reaches of the Kingdom, “…that my house may be filled.”

 Let us for a moment consider what kind of people finally did fill and continue to fill the Lord’s house— Who are these ancestors of God who accepted the master’s banquet invitation?
 Clearly, they did not always walk the path of righteousness.
 Quite to the contrary, they all exhibited some form of spiritual or physical deformity which the Lord transformed into strength.
 Let us consider just a few from this morning’s icon titled the Root of Jesse.
 On the bottom left and right of the tree sit King David and King Solomon, son and grandson of Patriarch Jesse who lays horizontal at the bottom of the tree.
 Though both David and Solomon became Kings of Israel, the genealogy from Saint Matthew’s Gospel which we read next Sunday does not shy away from mentioning Solomon’s illegitimate birth, “of her that had been the wife of Uriah.”
 Similarly, my own saint the Prophet Aaron in the upper right and his brother the Prophet Moses just below him faltered often in their faith: Aaron in refashioning pagan idols and Moses in striking the wilderness rock more than once.
 Yet all of these repented and out of weakness were made strong and became children of God.